 Advert From 1999

-R10's/pro-Targets can still regularly be seen in action at FT & HFT shoots, giving testament to how ahead of its time the rifle was.
+The Pro-Target was discontinued in November 2001 but can still regularly be seen in action at FT & HFT shoots, giving testament to how ahead of its time the rifle was.
 This is also evident in the fact that much of the mechanics of the rifle were carried over to the EV2 and FTP900 rifles.

 These specifications are based on what could be considered the “standard” for each mark but Air Arms were very flexible with customer requests and would do their best to meet these requests so no doubt there would have been plenty of variations.